-- 3. We confirm that the disclosures made in the council financial statements with respect to the accounting estimate(s) are complete and made in accordance with CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 for the Council. - 4.
+- K. Estimates Pensions, Property, Plant and Equipment and Provisions - 1.
+We We confirm that the significant judgments made in making these accounting estimates have taken into account all relevant information and the effects of the COVID-19 pandemic of which we are aware. - 2.
+We believe that the selection or application of the methods, assumptions and data used by us have been consistently and appropriately applied or used in making these accounting estimates. - We confirm that the significant assumptions used in making these accounting estimates appropriately reflect our intent and ability to carry out [describe the specific courses of action] on behalf of the entity. - 4.
+We confirm that the disclosures made in the council financial statements with respect to the accounting estimate(s) are complete and made in accordance with CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 for the Council. - 5.
+We confirm that appropriate specialized skills or expertise has been applied in making these accounting estimates. - 6.
 We confirm that no adjustments are required to the accounting estimate(s) and disclosures in the council financial statements due to subsequent events, including due to the COVID-19 pandemic.

-M. Retirement benefits
+L. Retirement benefits

-1. On the basis of the process established by us and having made appropriate enquiries, we are satisfied that the actuarial assumptions underlying the scheme liabilities are consistent with our knowledge of the business.
+On the basis of the process established by us and having made appropriate enquiries, we are satisfied that the actuarial assumptions underlying the scheme liabilities are consistent with our knowledge of the business.
 All significant retirement benefits and all settlements and curtailments have been identified and properly accounted for.